U.S. Agent vs. Registered Agent vs. Virtual Mailbox: What's the Difference?

 Purpose | Federal regulatory agency communications | State business entity legal process | General mail receiving and forwarding |

-Required by | FDA, FCC, NHTSA, EPA (varies by product) | Every U.S.-registered business entity | Not required — optional convenience |
+Required by | FDA, FCC, NHTSA (EPA/CPSC operate differently) | Every U.S.-registered business entity | Not required — optional convenience |

-Designated in | Federal agency registration systems (FURLS, FCC EAS, etc.) | State Secretary of State business registry | USPS Form 1583 (CMRA registration) |
+Designated in | Federal agency registration systems (FURLS, FCC EAS, NHTSA vPIC) | State Secretary of State business registry | USPS Form 1583 (CMRA registration) |

-Accepts legal process | FCC agent does; FDA agent primarily handles regulatory correspondence | Yes — this is the primary function | No |
+Accepts legal process | FCC and NHTSA agents accept service of process; FDA agent primarily handles regulatory correspondence | Yes — this is the primary function | No |

 Understands regulatory context | Yes — knows agency correspondence types and urgency levels | No — focused on state legal process | No — treats all mail the same |